bartek-blog/bartek-blog.github.io/_posts/2020-12-02-dockers-that-talk-to-each-other.markdown

 ---
 layout: post
 comments: true
-title:  "How to make dockers to talk to each other"
+title:  "Dockers that talk to each other"
 date:   2020-12-02 23:00:00 +0200
 categories: docker
 ---
-# How to make dockers to talk to each other

 ## Bridge networks